Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Related Work

-Given this context, numerous deterministic and robust correspondence-based registration methods have been proposed, most of which rely on the globally-optimal BnB framework\cite{bustos2017guaranteed,cai2019practical,chen2022deterministic,li2023fast}.
-The fundamental concept underlying BnB involves the iterative alternation between solution domain segmentation (branch) and sub-branch bounds computation (bound) until the globally-optimal solution is obtained.
+Given this context, numerous deterministic and robust methods have been proposed, most of which rely on the globally-optimal BnB framework\cite{bustos2017guaranteed,cai2019practical,chen2022deterministic,li2023fast}.
 Parra and Chin\cite{bustos2017guaranteed} proposed a guaranteed outlier removal (GORE) method, which leverages geometrical bounds to prune outliers and guarantees that eliminated correspondences are not the inlier.
 GORE converts the 6-DOF registration problem to a 3DOF rotational registration problem and then utilizes BnB to maximize the inlier set.
-Similar to GORE, Cai et al.\cite{cai2019practical} presented a deterministic pre-processing method to prune outliers for the 4-DOF terrestrial LiDAR registration problem.
-More recently, Chen et al.\cite{chen2022deterministic} introduced an efficient decomposition scheme for the 6-DOF rigid registration, which decouples the 6-DOF original problem into a (2+1)-DOF sub-problem and a (1+2)-DOF sub-problem.
+Similar to GORE, Cai \textit{et al.}\cite{cai2019practical} presented a deterministic pre-processing method to prune outliers for the 4-DOF terrestrial LiDAR registration problem.
+More recently, Chen \textit{et al.}\cite{chen2022deterministic} introduced an efficient decomposition scheme for the 6-DOF rigid registration, which decouples the 6-DOF original problem into a (2+1)-DOF sub-problem and a (1+2)-DOF sub-problem.
 These two 3-DOF sub-problems are then sequentially solved by BnB-based search methods.
-On the other hand, a representative method of the deterministic M-estimation paradigm is FGR\cite{zhou2016fast}.
-This method formulates the registration problem by the Geman-McClure objective function and then combines graduated non-convexity (GNC) to solve the problem.
-Although the high efficiency of this method, it is easy to generate incorrect solutions at a high outlier rate.
-Combining the ideas of outlier removal and M-estimation, Yang et al.\cite{yang2020teaser} proposed a certifiable and deterministic approach, i.e., Truncated least squares Estimation And SEmidefinite Relaxation (TEASER).
-TEASER leverages TIMs to decouple the 6-DOF transformation search problem into a 3-DOF rotation search sub-problem followed by a 3-DOF translation search sub-problem.
-Meanwhile, TEASER allows outlier pruning by maximum clique method~\cite{DBLP:journals/corr/abs-1902-01534}, which, however requires quadratic memory space ($\mathcal{O}(N^2)$).
+On the other hand, a representative method of the M-estimation paradigm is FGR\cite{zhou2016fast}.
+This method formulates the registration problem using the Geman-McClure objective function and then combines graduated non-convexity (GNC) to solve the problem.
+Combining the ideas of outlier removal and M-estimation, Yang \textit{et al.}\cite{yang2020teaser} proposed TEASER, a certifiable and deterministic approach.
+TEASER leverage TIMs to decouple the 6-DOF transformation search problem into a 3-DOF rotation search sub-problem followed by a 3-DOF translation search sub-problem.
 As mentioned before, existing decoupling-based methods typically decompose the original 6-DOF problem into two 3-DOF sub-problems.
-Motivated by this observation, our study aims to develop a novel pose decoupling strategy to search the optimal parameters in low-dimensional space by exploring the geometric properties of the rigid point cloud registration problem.
+Inspired by this observation, our study aims to develop a novel pose decoupling strategy that allows us to search for solutions in a lower-dimensional domain.